 Our aim is to use finance as a tool to accelerate innovation and forest friendly commodities at the production end of the supply chain.

-To achieve this, the Good Growth Partnership is working closely with the international finance sector to develop tools and guidance which will help investors identify and then avoid supply chain risks associated with deforestation.
+To achieve this, the Good Growth Partnership works closely with the international finance sector to develop tool, guidance and training which will help investors identify and then avoid supply chain risks associated with deforestation.

-We also engage directly with national commodity platforms facilitated by the Partnership’s Sustainable Production Project to enhance cooperation between global finance actors, governments, producers and supply-chain partners including farmers.
+We also engage directly with and training commodity platforms to enhance cooperation between global finance actors, governments, producers and supply-chain partners including farmers.
 This cross-sector exchange is crucial in the design of scalable financial models that reduce deforestation and ultimately enable ‘good growth’.

 Our Goals at a Glance

-Contact Jonathan Gheyssens of UN Environment to learn more about how the
+Contact Dieter Fischer of the International Finance Corporation to learn more about how the

 Good Growth Partnership is enabling sustainable transactions in commodity supply chains.